nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/_index.en.md

 ### Ha (破)

-1. to expand your comfort zone
+1. you can expand your comfort zone

    - to try things you haven't seen